 All that and more after the jump!

-- Wood slowly releases warmth due its thermal mass
+- As the day progresses, the wood gently releases stored warmth due to its thermal mass

 Insulated Garden Cabin

 So if you want a warm and cosy garden building for winter, it’s worth considering.
-If (like so many of us) you’ve transitioned to working from home and you don’t want to freeze, insulation might be the answer.
+The same goes if you’ve embraced the WFH lifestyle in your insulated cabin office.

 Why Insulate a Log Cabin?

-But the main reason you’d want to insulate your garden cabin is to because of something we call the thermal envelope.
+But the main reason why you’d want insulation is because of the thermal envelope.

 - Vapour membranes